wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/transforming-wasi-modules/transforming-wasi-modules.md

 ## Why Is Transformation Necessary?

-In the previous Hello World example, we showed you how to run a very basic "echo" wasm module that received a text string as an argument.
-However, some WASI modules may be compiled in a way that means that can't immediately be run from a JavaScript environment such as a browser.
+In the previous Hello World example, we showed you how to run the very basic `as-echo` wasm module that received a text string as an argument and simply echoed it back via standard out.
+However, some WASI modules may be compiled in a way that means they can't immediately be run from a JavaScript environment such as a browser.

 For example, modules that call the [clock\_time\_get](https://github.com/WebAssembly/WASI/blob/master/phases/old/snapshot_0/docs/wasi_unstable.md#clock_time_get) WASI API, must be able to receive a 64-bit integer (WebAssembly type `I64`, JavaScript `BigInt`) &mdash; which is not yet fully supported as it is still at the [proposal stage](https://github.com/WebAssembly/JS-BigInt-integration/issues/15).